Eamon Quinlan-Gallego

 Office: JWB 209

-You can see my CV here, last updated on March 2024.
+You can see my CV here, last updated on August 2025.

 Research: I am interested in rings of differential operators and their applications to commutative algebra and algebraic geometry.
 In particular, I have been studying positive-characteristic analogues of Bernstein-Sato polynomials and the structure of rings of differential operators on singular algebras.